sharpenrocks/Sharpen/README.md

 </p>

 ## Contributing
 *Sharpen* is a volunteer effort.
-Covering the whole C# evolution is a humongous task that cannot be carried out by a single person.
+Covering the whole C# evolution is a humongous task that cannot be carried out by a few people.
 So pitch in and join the development! :-) Before contributing, please make sure to read the [contribution guidelines](CONTRIBUTING.md).

 ## Release Notes
 All notable changes to the *Sharpen* extension are documented in the [changelog](https://github.com/ironcev/sharpen/blob/master/CHANGELOG.md).